Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/List spatial reference transformations/README.md

 Some transformations aren't available until transformation data is provided.

-This sample uses a `GeographicTransformation`, which extends the `DatumTransformation` class.
-As of 100.9, ArcGIS Runtime also includes a `HorizontalVerticalTransformation`, which also extends `DatumTransformation`.
+This sample uses `GeographicTransformation`, a subclass of `DatumTransformation`.
+The ArcGIS Maps SDKs also include `HorizontalVerticalTransformation`, another subclass of `DatumTransformation`.
 The `HorizontalVerticalTransformation` class is used to transform coordinates of z-aware geometries between spatial references that have different geographic and/or vertical coordinate systems.

 This sample can be used with or without provisioning projection engine data to your device.
 If you do not provision data, a limited number of transformations will be available.

-To download projection engine data to your device:
-1. Log in to the [ArcGIS for Developers site](https://developers.arcgis.com/sign-in/) using your Developer account.
-2. In the Dashboard page, click '[Download APIs and SDKs](https://developers.arcgis.com/downloads/data)' and go to the `Supplemental ArcGIS Runtime Data` tab.
-3. Click the download button next to `Projection Engine Data` to download projection engine data to your computer.
-4. Unzip the downloaded data on your computer.
-5. Create an `~/ArcGIS/Runtime/Data/PEDataRuntime` directory on your device and copy the files to this directory.

 ## Tags